🇧🇴 Bolivia visa for Japanese citizens

 Bolivia visa, the full picture

-How long can you actually stay, and what are the traps?
+How long can you actually stay?
+(And what happens if you don't leave?)

 What's new with Bolivia's entry rules?